myvipstudio/parse-deploy-config/README.md

   run: echo "Deploy with NAT instance type: ${{ steps.read_deployment_config.outputs['network.nat_instance_type'] }}"
 ```

-Note that the output from the parse-deploy-config action returns a flattened version of the merged configuration, where
-nested properties are represented as keys with dot notation.
-Because of this, you must use bracket notation to access
-these values in from the 'outputs' object, as shown in the example above.

 ### GitHub Action Inputs

 | Input                     | Description                                                                                     | Required | Default      |